 Yes, we should look closely at the parents of bullies, rapists, terrorists and killers.
-Yes, we should provide guidance to the parents of the three-year-old who fell into Harambe’s enclosure.
-Yes, we should speak to parents who raise entitled brats.
+We should also speak to parents who raise entitled brats.
 There are differences between private and public school kids and graduates.

 If any one of us gets a traffic violation, we've got to spent eight hours going to online traffic school to atone for our sins unless we want black marks on our driving record and higher insurance premiums for the next couple of years.
 An immediate fine is also a guarantee.
 Why shouldn't parents go through mandatory educational training as well if their kids do bad things before they become adults?

-It may be subjective whether a private grade school or a public grade school creates better adults.
-My own experience attending international private schools overseas and public high school in McLean, Virginia provides for some inconclusive evidence, i.e. both experiences were great.
-As a result, I decided to do some first hand research at Punahou, one of the best private grade schools on Oahu.
-Punahou is the alma mater to President Obama, my aunt and a niece.
+To understand whether private grade school is worth it, I decided to do some first hand research at Punahou, one of the best private grade schools on Oahu.
+Punahou is the alma mater to President Obama, my aunt and two nieces.